octo-technology/OpenTezos/docs/dapp/front.md

 $ yarn start # run project
 ```

 We have a running React application, that displays texts.
-So far, it doesn't do anything.
-The first step to begin is to integrate the Temple Wallet within our application.
+So far, it doesn't do anything other than displaying some text.
+The first step is to integrate the Temple Wallet within our application.

-# Temple Integration
+## Temple Integration

 The [temple-wallet/dapp](https://www.npmjs.com/package/@temple-wallet/dapp) module enables a React application to use the Temple Wallet to interact with a Tezos blockchain.
-This module uses the [@taquito/taquito](https://www.npmjs.com/package/@taquito/taquito) and [constate](https://www.npmjs.com/package/constate).
+This module uses the [@taquito/taquito](https://www.npmjs.com/package/@taquito/taquito) and [constate](https://www.npmjs.com/package/constate) modules.
 Let's install this module:

 ```shell
 $ yarn add @temple-wallet/dapp